turingschool/backend-curriculum-site/module4/projects/quantified-self.md

 - View calorie calculations in diary
 - View different days
 - Data persists across refreshes
+- EXTENSION: Build an admin panel to manage data

 ### Getting your project started

 - Follow the instructions on the [Quantified Self Starter Kit](https://github.com/turingschool-examples/quantified-self-starter-kit) to get your codebase going
 - Create a new project, or have one created for you.
 Not sure yet.
-- Import [this CSV](quantified-self-tracker-stories.csv) to your project to get all the cards in there.
+- Import [this CSV](./quantified-self-tracker-stories.csv) to your project to get all the cards in there.
 Import is found under settings.

-### Important notes about expectations
+- If you'd like to attempt the extension, import [this other CSV](./quantified-self-extension-stories.csv).

+### Expectations

 - Allowed libraries are jQuery, lodash/underscore, and moment.
 - Logic like sorting, filtering, local storage and validation should be done without using another library
 - `<table>`s are ok for the actual tables.
 Try not to use them for the layout.
 - All elements from the mockup should be represented in your app, even if the styling or layout is different.
 Unless it is mentioned specifically in the user stories, colors and other styling are up to you.
 I'll be just fine if it looks exactly like the mockup though.
 - Details, Details, Details!!!
 If it's in the user stories, I'm looking for it in your app.
 And ask before you add any functionality.
 Additional functionality in the evaluation is usually just grounds for a stern look, but if you "improve" functionality and don't ask about it, it's considered incorrect.
+- SOLID is mentioned in the rubric.
+You've been applying SOLID in Ruby, without really knowing it, and they apply to all programming languages.
+Just google it.

 ### Tips for success